Burned National Museum in Rio had relics from... | Taiwan News

 RIO DE JANEIRO (AP) — Brazil's National Museum in Rio de Janeiro, which suffered a massive fire late Sunday, boasted the largest archive of historical artifacts and documents in Latin America, some 20 million pieces from around the globe.
-Museum officials say it's too soon to say what had been lost or spared, as firefighters were still putting out ambers and assessing whether it was safe to enter.
+Museum officials say it's too soon to say what has been lost or spared.

 Here is a look at some of the museum's most notable pieces, according to its website: